the-events-calendar/tribe-common/readme.txt

 = [TBD] TBD =

 * Tweak - Move the General and Display settings tab content to TEC.
-[TBD]
+[TCMN-149]

 = [5.0.3] TBD =